nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Display Monthly Schedule: `show month` / `show MONTH`

-Displays your schedule for the current month or any specific month
+- Displays your schedule for the current month or any specific month

+- To make your life easier when typing the to show any specific month command,

+  3-letter abrivation of any specific month is accepted.

 >**💡 Note**
 >